 The financial institutions sector includes following sub-sectors: monetary authorities (the central bank), deposit money banks (DMBs), other banking institutions and nonbank financial institutions.
 The central bank is the National Bank of Croatia (NBC).
 Deposit money banks are institutions granted, by the National Bank of Croatia, the permission to perform banking business services in accordance with the Law on Banks and Savings Banks.
-Other banking institutions comprise savings banks and Croatian Bank Reconstruction and Development.
+Other banking institutions comprise savings banks.
 Since July 1995 savings banks have been under auspices, and have operated with the permission of the NBC.
-Nonbank financial institutions are financial institutions not classified as banks or other banking institutions (insurance companies, investment funds, savings cooperatives etc.)
+Nonbank financial institutions are financial institutions not classified as banks or other banking institutions (insurance companies, investment funds, savings cooperatives

-The central government and funds comprises government institutions and following central government funds: Croatian health insurance fund, state retirement funds, employment agency, Croatian roads and Croatian water company.
+The central government and funds comprises government institutions including Croatian Roads Company, Bank Rehabilitation Agency and Croatian Guarantee Agency, and following central government funds: Croatian health insurance fund, state retirement funds, employment agency, Croatian Privatization Fund, Croatian water company and Croatian Bank for Reconstruction and Development.
 Other domestic sectors are other central government funds (those not classified under the central government and funds sector), local government authorities and local funds, public and private companies and households, including craftsmen and non-profit institutions.
 In some tables other domestic sectors are divided into following sub-sectors: local governments and funds (including other republic funds, local government authorities and local funds), public and private enterprises, and households (including craftsmen and non-profit institutions).